fanhuan/protocols/protocol_FlyWolbachia.md

 		diamond makedb --in nr.faa -d nr
 		diamond blastx -d /media/backup_2tb/Data/nr_protein/nr -q PE.fa -o PE.m6 --sensitive --taxonmap /media/backup_2tb/Data/nr_protein/prot.accession2taxid.gz --id 70 -e 1e-10 -f 6 qseqid sseqid qlen pident length evalue staxids stitle

+Lots of contigs in the haploid assembly were identified either as Drosophila or other insects.
+This suggests the mapping was too stringent.
+The default parameters in bbsplit.sh are:

+	maxindel=<20>        Don't look for indels longer than this.
+Lower is faster.
+Set to >=100k for RNA-seq. minratio=<0.65>      Fraction of max alignment score required to keep a site.
+Higher is faster. minhits=<1>          Minimum number of seed hits required for candidate sites.
+Higher is faster.

+Those are all for sensitivity, not for similarity control.
+Therefore the parameters used for similarity control are default ones in bbmap.sh.
+Since Drosophila and Wolbachia did not share much ambigous reads, I decided to only use bbwrap to generate the nonDrosophila reads, thus Round6!
+Starting another protocal...
+Really, one day before lab meeting?
+Huan...

 #### Route 2: taxonomy classificaiton of reads ([k-SLAM](https://github.com/aindj/k-SLAM))